 When you’re in the mood for comfort food like Grandma would make, head over to Southern Harvest Soul Food and start your meal with sweet potato bread.
 You can order breakfast all day at The Kettle Diner, and on Friday, the special is fried shrimp, fresh off the boat.
 If starting your day off at an old-fashioned breakfast house sounds good, go where the locals go: Angie’s, where you’ll get strong coffee, buttermilk biscuits, grits and fat links of sausage purchased from a butcher the next county over.

 Jacksonville’s mix of coffee shops offers even more spots to enjoy a cup of java and a place to hang out with friends.
 You will find fancy Italian coffee, sidewalk seating and original brickwork at Biagio’s downtown.
 Or sip on your choice of coffee or smoothie overlooking the new river at Port City Java.
-At Brewed Downtown, pick your mug from their extensive collection.
+At Lil Bean Cafe, pick your mug from their extensive collection.
 Then feast on their daily quiche special, made-to-order sandwiches and chicken salad.
 The specialty coffee is fresh roasted at The Milk Road, but the liege waffles are just as big a draw.
 So crunchy and sweet, no syrup needed.
 If you’re a tea lover, the fresh loose-leaf tea is a must try.
 You can get their coffee and tea in bulk, whole bean or ground to your specified brewing method.